SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Spirit AeroSystems Holdings, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 5, 2023 – (NYSE: SPR)

-NEW YORK, June 01, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Spirit AeroSystems Holdings, Inc.
+NEW YORK, June 08, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Spirit AeroSystems Holdings, Inc..

 Shareholders who purchased shares of SPR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.